Assistant District Attorney (Admitted Attorney: Intake Bureau)

 Ideal candidates will possess the following skills and experience:

-• 3+ years of criminal law practice, including experience drafting complaints, synthesizing discovery, conducting investigations, and/or courtroom litigation;
+• 3+ years of criminal law practice, including experience drafting complaints and synthesizing discovery;

 • proficient understanding of the New York State Penal Law, Vehicle and Traffic Law and Criminal Procedure Law;